When a Loved One Won't Stop Shopping

 So I'd buy a gift.
 I could always come up with a gift-giving occasion -- maybe Mother's Day was only a month away, or a colleague had a birthday on the horizon, or I thought I'd save an item for Christmas.
 (I had a closet full of potential gifts.)

-I was wasting money to buy things people didn't want, which wound up filling their homes with clutter.
+I was wasting money to buy things people didn't want, filling their homes with clutter.

 So what do you do when your mother-in-law won't stop shopping?
 She greets your pleas for no gifts, or at least fewer gifts, with horror and even anger.
 She tells you that you're ruining Christmas and destroying everyone's pleasure, and that your kids "deserve to be spoiled."
 She makes you feel like a Scrooge, when all you want to do is reduce clutter and waste.
 Do you just give up and let her continue to load you down with unwanted gifts?

 I have some ideas about that.

 6 possible reactions to your shopaholic loved one

 1. Don't wait to have the "no gifts" or "fewer gifts" conversation.Don't wait to bring the subject up at Thanksgiving dinner.
 Speak up now.
 Share your reasons, such as,